News + Media

 Hindsight in 2020

 Today, Tufts Medical Center boasts one of the busiest adult heart transplant programs in the country, consistently ranking among the top centers nationally in both volume and outcomes.
 Tufts MC set a New England record with 56 heart transplants in 2016 and has performed the most heart transplants in the region since 2000.
-Since Albert Plummer became heart transplant number one, Tufts MC has performed the procedure more than 560 times.
+Since Albert Plummer became heart transplant number one, Tufts MC has performed the procedure nearly 600 times.

 As for Sean Paulhus, all those precious hours spent with his grandfather, reading books, telling stories and learning about history and politics, made a permanent impact.
 Today, Sean is a City Councilor in Bath, Maine; in 2019, he was elected to the Maine House of Representatives.
 Sean has a family of his own now, and his home – the very same house that Albert and Diane used to live in and that Sean used to run to after school every day – boasts an expansive library.
 It is rare to see him without a book in his hand.